deepmodeling/GROMACS/docs/user-guide/mdp-options.rst

    .. mdp-value:: pull

-      The module providing the reaction coordinate for this dimension.
+      The pull module is providing the reaction coordinate for this dimension.

-      Currently AWH can only act on pull coordinates.
+   .. mdp-value:: fe-lambda

+      The free energy lambda (the specified lambda states) is the reaction coordinate for this dimension.
+This is not compatible with delta-lambda.
+It also requires calc-lambda-neighbors to be -1.

 .. mdp:: awh1-dim1-coord-index